Gevsin/RefMeet/README.md

 ## About The Project :

 ## Refmeet : Seamless Meets, Endless Possibilities
 - This is PeertoPeer real time meet platform just like Googlemeet .
 This is made using realtime service called ZEGOCLOUD .
-I have written my own code for meet but issue is there
+I have written my own code for meet but Some bugs are to be fixed in that repo .